Previous dayApril 16, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.3 earthquake 8 km NNE of Neijiang, China with origin time 22:56 UTC on April 16, 2026.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 4.3 earthquake 8 km NNE of Neijiang, China at 22:56 UTC on April 16, 2026.
+At a depth of 10.0 km, the event was shallow crustal.
 Geolocation places the event at 29.648°N, 105.108°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16